Analysis | Why Regime Change Is Now On the Table in Venezuela

 1. Who’s in charge in Venezuela?

 While Maduro and opposition leader Juan Guaido both claim to be president, Maduro still has control of key assets including the military, media, police and state-run oil company Petroleos de Venezuela SA, or PDVSA.
 Guaido (”why-DOH”), the president of the opposition-dominated National Assembly, announced on Jan.
 23 that he would assume Maduro’s powers atop a caretaker government until new elections can be held.
-His move was swiftly recognized by the U.S., Brazil, Canada, Colombia, Peru and Chile.
+His move has been recognized by the U.S., Canada, Australia and most of the nations of South America.
 Maduro responded by breaking diplomatic relations with the U.S., which he blames for orchestrating the effort to remove him.

 2. On what grounds does Guaido claim the presidency?